Regulatory Changes Impacting Crypto in the UK

 Official Authorities

-- FCA (Financial Conduct Authority) — fca.org.uk
+- FCA (Financial Conduct Authority) — fca.org.uk/firms/cryptoassets

-- HMRC (Tax Authority) — gov.uk/hmrc
+- HMRC (Tax Authority) — HMRC Cryptoassets Manual

 Key Updates